Tom-PIT/Connected.Docs/en/Common/CodeLists/TaxRates.md

 ## Editing

-To edit an existing tax rate, click the tax rateâ€™s **Name** in the list.
+To edit an existing tax rate, click the tax rate's **Name** in the list.
 The interface switches to edit mode, displaying the existing values for modification.

 Click **Save** to confirm changes or **Cancel** to discard them.